 ACH allows you the speedy transactions at the cost of a wire transfer.

 eToro is a trading platform that allows users to easily start buying and selling Bitcoins.
-They recently opened up their services to over 30 states around the US and are accepting ACH transfers.
+They have opened up their services to over 40 states around the US and are accepting ACH transfers.

 With eToro, withdrawing your Bitcoin requires sending them to eToro’s proprietary wallet first, which may take up to 3 days for approval.
 Due to this, eToro is more suited to invest in Bitcoin for profit, so you can cash it out later in fiat (e.g. USD)